cmembrez/Raspberry-Robotics101/projects/style_transfert_camera/README.md

 ![](utils/examples-box.png)

-Raspberry Pi 3 and 4 could be used, but model with 1Gb memory will be limited in image input size. (limitation can be bypassed by augmenting the swap space, but this will masssively increase inference time)
+The Raspberry Pi 3 and 4 could be used, but the model with 1 GB of memory will be limited in image input size. (the limitation can be circumvented by increasing the swap space, but this will massively increase the inference time)

-The code is initialy based on https://Github/Pytorch/examples/neural_style
+The code is based on https://Github/Pytorch/examples/neural_style